zonArt/openlp/documentation/manual/source/introduction.rst

 About
 -----

-OpenLP stands for "Open Source Lyric Projection" and is presentation software developed for churches to provide a single easy to use interface for the projection needs of a typical worship service.
+OpenLP stands for "Open Source Lyrics Projection" and is presentation software developed for churches to provide a single easy to use interface for the projection needs of a typical worship service.
 First created in 2004, it has steadily grown in features and maturity such that is it now a mainstay in hundreds of churches around the world.

-OpenLP can contain a searchable database of songs and Bible verses allowing them to be projected instantly or saved in a pre-prepared order of service file.
+OpenLP has a searchable database of songs and Bible verses allowing them to be projected instantly or saved in a pre-prepared order of service file.
 Themes allow for a variety of presentation options and allow you to add attractive visuals to enhance your presentations.
 PowerPoint and OpenOffice presentations, videos, and audio files can be run from within the program removing the need to switch between different programs.
 Alert messages can be displayed so the nursery or car park stewards can notify the congregation easily.
 Remote capability allows the worship leader to change songs, or for alert messages to be sent from anywhere on the network, even via a smart phone or tablet.

-Being free, this software can be installed on as many PC's as required, including the home PC's of worship leaders without additional cost.
+Being free, this software can be installed on as many PC's as required, including the home PC's of worship leader(s) at mp additional cost.
 Compared to the expensive site licenses and restrictions of commercial software we believe OpenLP is the perfect choice for quality and value.
-Still in active development by a growing team of enthusiastic developers, features are being added all the time, meaning the software just improves all the time.
+Still in active development by a growing team of enthusiastic developers, features are being added all the time, resulting in continual improvement of the software.

 OpenLP is licensed under the GNU Generic Public License, which means that it is free to use, distribute, modify, and it stays free.